Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 Discover the defining moments in the early life of Arnold Schwarzenegger.
 From birth to education, explore key events.

 Arnold Schwarzenegger is an Austrian-American actor, businessman, former politician, and bodybuilder.
-He gained fame through bodybuilding before transitioning to a successful acting career, particularly in action films like 'Terminator' and 'Predator'.
-He served as the 38th Governor of California from 2003 to 2011, demonstrating his ability to cross over from entertainment to politics.
+He rose to fame as a bodybuilding champion, subsequently transitioning to a successful acting career, primarily known for action films like "The Terminator".
+His career culminated in his election as the 38th Governor of California, serving from 2003 to 2011.

-In 1922, Aurelia Jadrny, Arnold Schwarzenegger's mother, was born.
+In 1922, Aurelia Jadrny, who would later become Arnold Schwarzenegger's mother, was born.

-In 1938, Gustav Schwarzenegger, Arnold's father, joined the Nazi Party.
+In 1938, Gustav Schwarzenegger, Arnold's father, joined the Nazi Party after the Anschluss.

 In 1939, Gustav Schwarzenegger, Arnold's father, joined the Sturmabteilung (SA).

-In 1943, Gustav Schwarzenegger was discharged from military service following a bout of malaria after being wounded in the Battle of Stalingrad.
+In 1943, Gustav Schwarzenegger was discharged from World War II following a bout of malaria.

 October 20, 1945: Marriage of Gustav Schwarzenegger and Aurelia Jadrny

-On July 30, 1947, Arnold Alois Schwarzenegger was born in Thal, Austria.
+On July 30, 1947, Arnold Alois Schwarzenegger was born in Thal, Austria, to Gustav Schwarzenegger and Aurelia (née Jadrny).
+Gustav was the local chief of police.

-In 1960, Arnold Schwarzenegger began weight training when his football coach took the team to a local gym.
+In 1960, Schwarzenegger began weight training when his football coach took his team to a local gym.

-In 1961, Arnold Schwarzenegger met former Mr. Austria Kurt Marnul, who invited him to train at the gym in Graz.
+In 1961, Schwarzenegger met Kurt Marnul, former Mr. Austria, who invited him to train at the gym in Graz.

-1965: Served in the Austrian Army and Won Junior Mr. Europe
+1965: Army service and Junior Mr. Europe win

-In 1965, Arnold Schwarzenegger served in the Austrian Army, fulfilling his mandatory one-year service.
-During this time, he won the Junior Mr. Europe contest and spent a week in military prison for going AWOL to participate in the competition.
+In 1965, Arnold Schwarzenegger served in the Austrian Army and won the Junior Mr. Europe contest during his service, even going AWOL to participate.

 1965: Mandatory Military Service

-In 1966, Arnold Schwarzenegger made his first plane trip to London to attend the NABBA Mr. Universe competition, where he placed second.
+In 1966, Arnold Schwarzenegger made his first plane trip to attend the NABBA Mr. Universe competition in London, where he placed second.

-In 1967, Arnold Schwarzenegger won the Mr. Universe title for the first time, becoming the youngest ever at age 20.
+In 1967, Schwarzenegger won the Mr. Universe title for the first time at age 20, becoming the youngest ever Mr. Universe.

-In October 1968, Arnold Schwarzenegger moved to the United States at age 21 to pursue his dreams, training at Gold's Gym in Venice, Los Angeles.
+In October 1968, Arnold Schwarzenegger moved to the US at age 21, speaking little English, to pursue his dream, training at Gold's Gym in Venice, Los Angeles.

-In 1968, Arnold Schwarzenegger arrived in the United States, recalling a special day and the Nixon-Humphrey presidential race, leading him to identify as a Republican.
+In 1968, Arnold Schwarzenegger arrived in the United States and, after watching the Nixon-Humphrey presidential race and listening to Nixon speak about free enterprise, decided to become a Republican.

-In 1968, Arnold Schwarzenegger returned to London and won his next Mr. Universe title.
+In 1968, after attending business school and working at a gym in Munich, Arnold Schwarzenegger returned to London to win his next Mr. Universe title.

 1969: Met Barbara Outland